spotandjake/NixOS-Configuration/Readme.md

   - Make a custom module system based around `./config.nix`
   - Remove configured settings in `modules/darwin/default.nix`
     - This sets up `nix-darwin` but I want this stuff to be configurable from `./config.nix`
+- look into adding all my custom packages to local home-manager packages
+  - consider upstreaming

 ## 🦋 Inspiration